Seeking new experiences is normal for young people, even if this sometimes involves thrill seeking or getting involved in risky behaviour.

 Seeking thrills the safe way

 Young people need to take risks to learn more about themselves and put their abilities to the test.
 Avoid wrapping them in cotton wool as it’s likely to backfire.
 Instead, channel their energies into safe and constructive activities, e.g. outdoor pursuits, team sports.
-Allow your child more independence and freedom in certain things so they won’t feel so inclined much feel to rebel.
+Allow your child more independence and freedom in certain things so they won’t feel so inclined to rebel.

 When to seek support